sparrowml/blog-notebooks/README.md

 # Blog Notebooks

 The Jupyter notebooks in this repo contain code examples for blog posts on [sparrow.dev/blog](https://sparrow.dev/blog/).
-A GitHub Actions workflow tests them with latest package versions to make sure the snippets stay up to date.
+A GitHub Actions workflow tests them with latest package versions to make sure the examples stay up to date.